gk646/CodeStats/README.md

 ## Code Stats

-CodeStats is a opensource statistics plugin for JetBrains IDE's with focus on a modern feel and look, performance and a good feature set.
+CodeStats is an opensource statistics plugin for JetBrains IDE's with focus on a modern feel and look, performance and a good feature set.

 <img src="pictures/overview.png" alt="The startup screen with a 10,10,10,2 Layer Network" width="900" height="300">